playfulprogramming/playfulprogramming/content/blog/making-an-angular-blog-with-scully/index.md

 ---
 {
 	title: "Building an Angular Blog With Scully",
-	description: "While React and Vue have options like NuxtJS and Gatsby, Angular has previously not been able to make a SSG-enabled blog...
+	description: "NuxtJS and Gatsby allow you to make SSG-enabled blog, but Angular doesn't have an equivalent...
 Until now.
-Join us as we build one with Scully!",
+Let's build a blog with Scully!",
 	published: '2020-03-17T05:12:03.284Z',
 	authors: ['crutchcorn'],
 	tags: ['angular', 'ssg', 'scully'],